Abhinav-Khot/DCC_Assigment_4/README.md

 Name : Abhinav
 Roll number : 23110006

 This website was developed using HTML,CSS,JS,ChartJS,flask,Bootstrap and djinja2.
-All the required dependencies can be found in requirements.txt
+All the required dependencies can be found in requirements.txt.

 First the data from the pdfs was extracted into two csv files, encashed_bonds_data and purchased_bonds_data using fitz.
 The code used to achieve this and the corresponding pdf and csv files can all be found in the PDF_TO_CSV folder.